SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 with any properties initialized to their default values.
 In the example above,
-the ``width`` and ``height`` values of the ``Size`` struct have been automatically initialized to ``0.0``, which is the default value for a ``Double`` property.
+the ``width`` and ``height`` values of the ``Size`` struct have been automatically initialized to ``0.0``, which was the default value provided by the ``Size`` struct's definition.

 ..
-TODO: add a note about inferring a variable's type when using initializer syntax.
+TODO: add more detail about inferring a variable's type when using initializer syntax.
+..
+TODO: note that you can only use the default constructor if you provide default values for all properties on a struct or class.

 Terminology
 ___________